Skip to main content

 Impact of Laminitis on the Hoof Structure

 Laminitis causes significant changes within the hoof, including damage to the laminae, which can lead to the rotation of the pedal bone within the hoof.
 This condition can disrupt the blood supply within the hoof, exacerbating the problem.
 The tip of the coffin bone may also be affected, causing severe pain and structural changes.
-The weight of the horse also plays a critical role in the severity of the condition.
+The horse’s weight also plays a critical role in the severity of the condition.

 Role of the Lamina and Blood Supply